flygeneticist/misc-scripts/README.md

-anki-webscraper
+misc scipts
 ===============
+This is a place where I will store various scripts I've written that do not warrent their own repositories:

-Anki plug-in to scrape a webpage for text, make flashcards, and load into Anki.
+0) Script to scrape a webpage for Japanese sentences and return a CSV file to later be loaded into Anki.